 - Nose bleed

-The kid suffering from the Tyrosinemia is also affected by a growth retardation and sometimes nervous breakdowns (irritability, members’ pains).
+The kid suffering from Tyrosinemia is also affected by a growth retardation and sometimes nervous breakdowns (irritability, members’ pains).

 Some of the symptoms can manifest later: